Syften alternative · Updated August 2026

 What is the difference between Syften and EaseClaw?

 Syften is a monitor.
 EaseClaw is a lead-finder.
 Syften watches communities for your keywords and sends you an alert when one appears, and from there the judging and the writing are yours.
-EaseClaw watches eleven sources, scores each post from 0 to 100 for how strongly it signals a buyer, and hands you only the strong ones with a reply already drafted in your voice.
+EaseClaw watches twelve sources, scores each post from 0 to 100 for how strongly it signals a buyer, and hands you only the strong ones with a reply already drafted in your voice.
 Syften tells you a word was mentioned.
 EaseClaw tells you someone is ready to buy, and gives you the reply.

 Is EaseClaw just Syften with reply drafting?